DADA30000/dotfiles/README.md

-This is my personal .dotfiles repo
+# This is my personal .dotfiles repo
+Don't forget to change username in flake.nix!